saucelabs/sauce-docs/docs/secure-connections/sauce-connect/advanced/specifications.md

 ## Supported Browsers and Ports

-The following commonly used browsers and ports are subject to change as new versions are released:
+The following commonly used browsers and ports are subject to change as new versions are released.

 Microsoft Edge, Chrome 71+ and the Safari browser on OS X 10.10+ and mobile iOS 8+ proxy these common ports: